sverres/pana/PITCHME.md

 ---
 @title[Guido van Rossum]

-@snap[west span-55 text-11 text-white]
+@snap[west span-55 byline text-11 text-green]
-@quote[I want Python to be more effective for large projects, without losing sight of its use for small projects and teaching"&image=template/img/bg/green.jpg]
+@quote[I want Python to be more effective for large projects, without losing sight of its use for small projects and teaching"]
 @snapend

 @snap[east]